Made with a mix of spelt and white flour, this vegan Pumpkin Chocolate Pecan Bread is light, yet packed full of pecans, chocolate, and pumpkin.

 Undeterred, I forged ahead.

-The flavors and textures in this Pumpkin Chocolate Pecan Bread are varied yet come together in a way that immediately takes me to warm sweaters, a crackling fire, cozy blankets and a hot cup of tea.
+The flavors and textures in this vegan Pumpkin Chocolate Pecan Bread are varied yet come together in a way that immediately takes me to warm sweaters, a crackling fire, cozy blankets and a hot cup of tea.
 Fall is right here…

 The crumb is tender yet sturdy with pops of bittersweet chocolate chunks and pecans to add notes of sweetness and texture.
 The brown sugar highlights warming pumpkin spice and the winter luxury pumpkin itself.
 Sweet, but not too sweet.

 I finished it with an optional Maple Vanilla Bean Glaze, which ads just a bit more sweet to this demure loaf.

 I’m curious to know your secrets about spelt.
 Have you tried it?
 How do you like to use it?

 - 1/2 tsp Sea Salt